-The following table lists the key elements of the Company's 2019 executive compensation program:
+The following table lists the key elements of the Company's 2021 executive compensation program:

-Key Elements of 2019 Executive Compensation Program
+Key Elements of 2021 Executive Compensation Program

 Element Description Purpose Base Salaries Fixed cash compensation based on position, experience, level of responsibility, individual job performance, contributions to the Company's corporate performance, job tenure and future potential.
 Provide a fixed, baseline level of cash compensation.
 Annual Bonus Plan Cash payment tied to performance during the fiscal year.
 Motivate executive officers to achieve the Company's annual strategic and financial goals.
-Long-Term Performance Plan Cash payment tied to performance over a three-year period.
+Long-Term Performance Plan Cash payment tied to performance over a three-year performance period.
 The CEO does not participate in this plan.
 Promote retention and motivate executive officers to achieve the Company's long-term strategic and financial goals.
 Long-Term Performance Equity Plan Incentive awards granted to the CEO with payouts based on the Company's achievement of specified performance goals during the applicable performance period.
 Awards settled in cash, shares of Coke Consolidated Class B Common Stock or a combination of cash and shares of Coke Consolidated Class B Common Stock.
-Promote the best interests of the Company and its stockholders by providing the CEO with incentive compensation linked to the Company's achievement of its long-range business plan.
+Promote the best interests of the Company and its stockholders by providing the CEO with incentive compensation linked to the Company's achievement of its long-term strategic and financial goals.
 Officer Retention Plan Supplemental defined benefit plan providing retirement and severance benefits.
-Attract executive talent and promote retention with a long-term perspective.
+Promote retention of executive officers hired prior to March 2014 with a long-term perspective.
 Long-Term Retention Plan Supplemental defined contribution plan providing retirement and severance benefits.
 Attract executive talent and promote retention with a long-term perspective.
-Supplemental Savings Incentive Plan Supplemental deferred compensation plan enabling executive officers to defer a portion of their annual salary and of their awards under the Annual Bonus Plan and the Long-Term Performance Plan.
+Supplemental Savings Incentive Plan Supplemental deferred compensation plan enabling executive officers to defer a portion of their annual salary and awards under the Annual Bonus Plan, the Long-Term Performance Plan and the Long-Term Performance Equity Plan.
 Promote retention, encourage executive officers to save for retirement and provide retirement savings in a tax-efficient manner.
-Other Benefits and Executive Compensation Policies Premiums paid for life and disability insurance, annual executive allowance, personal use of corporate aircraft, annual physicals, relocation benefits and income and employment tax gross-ups.
+Other Benefits and Executive Compensation Policies Premiums paid for long-term disability and life insurance, annual executive allowance, personal use of corporate aircraft, and income and employment tax gross-ups.
 Attract and retain executive talent and enhance efficiency.